flatpak/xdg-desktop-portal/tests/README.md

 ## Environment

+Some environment variables need to be set for the integration tests to function properly and the harness will refuse to launch if they are not set.
+If the harness is executed by meson, they will be set automatically.

+* `XDG_DESKTOP_PORTAL_PATH`: The path to the xdg-desktop-portal binary

+* `XDG_PERMISSION_STORE_PATH`: The path to the xdg-permission-store binary

+* `XDG_DOCUMENT_PORTAL_PATH`: The path to the xdg-document-portal binary

+* `XDP_VALIDATE_ICON`: The path to the xdg-desktop-portal-validate-icon binary

+* `XDP_VALIDATE_SOUND`: The path to the xdg-desktop-portal-validate-sound binary

+* `XDP_VALIDATE_AUTO`: If set, automatically discovers the icon and sound validators (only useful for installed tests) instead of using `XDP_VALIDATE_ICON` and `XDP_VALIDATE_SOUND`.

-Some relevant environment variables that can be set during testing, but should not normally be set on production systems:
+Some optional environment variables that can be set to influence how the test harness behaves.

+* `XDP_TEST_IN_CI`: If set (to any value), some unreliable tests might get skipped and some tests might run less iterations or otherwise test less thoroughly.
+    Set this for automated QA testing, leave it unset during development.

+* `XDP_TEST_RUN_LONG`: If set (to any value), some tests will run more iterations or otherwise test more thoroughly

 * `FLATPAK_BWRAP`: Path to the **bwrap**(1) executable
     (default: discovered at build-time)

-* `LIBEXECDIR`: If set, look for the x-d-p executable in this directory

-* `XDP_TEST_IN_CI`: If set (to any value), some tests that are not always reliable are skipped.
-    Set this for automated QA testing, leave it unset during development.

-* `XDP_TEST_RUN_LONG`: If set (to any value), some tests will run more iterations or otherwise test more thoroughly.

 * `XDP_VALIDATE_ICON_INSECURE`: If set (to any value), x-d-p doesn't sandbox the icon validator using **bwrap**(1), even if sandboxed